HumanCompatibleAI/eirli/README.rst

 ================
 So, you want to...

 - Reproduce our results.
-You can find scripts and instructions here [TODO] to help reproduce our benchmark results.
+You can find scripts and instructions :ref:`here<>` to help reproduce our benchmark results.
 - Design and experiment with a new representation learning algorithm using our modular components.
 - Use our algorithm definitions in a setting other than sequential learning